dbak5/BeginnerCybersecurityGuides/WindowsEventLogs.md

 3. There should now be event logs in the Data Artifacts tree in the left hand panel

-## Other files to look at: Registry Keys

-- Customised Event Log

-  `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Eventlog`

-  This provides default and customized event log settings.
-Analyse to determine custom location of event logs, DLLs and executables.

-- Additional Logging Details

-  `HKLM\SYSTEM\CurrentControlSet\Services\EventLog`

 ## Critical events

+You should review event logs for the following kinds of activities:

-- User logon/logoff
+- User logon/logoff and unusual activity
 - Computer logon/logoff/restart
 - Access to objects, files and folders
-- System time is modified
-- Audit logs are cleared
-- Remote access
+- Remote access - remote desktop protocol (RDP)
+- Unusual script files and usage (bash or powershell)

-More information on critical events with event IDs
+More information on how to look for critical events with event IDs:

 - [Common events for investigation](https://www.socinvestigation.com/most-common-windows-event-ids-to-hunt-mind-map/)
 - [Common and useful events](https://ss64.com/ps/syntax-eventids.html)